 many that are necessary for the provision of transport facilities:

-volatility of energy sources which are dependent on the use of specific modes and energy sources and the
+and volatility of energy sources which are dependent

+to the use of specific modes and energy sources and the

 Energy consumption has strong modal variations: